Introduction

 Before creating your first project, make sure that you have Python (minimum version: 3.11) installed on your machine along with pipx.

-Once both are installed, you can use the official Expanse CLI to create your project:
+1. Install the official Expanse CLI to create your project:

 pipx install expanse-cli